Presidency of Woodrow Wilson: Women's suffrage

 Wilson privately opposed women's suffrage as late as 1911 because he felt women lacked the public experience needed to be good voters.
 Looking at the actual evidence of how female voters behaved in the western states changed his mind, and he came to feel they could indeed be good voters.
 He did not speak publicly on the issue except to echo the Democratic Party position that suffrage was a state matter, primarily because of strong opposition in the white South to Black voting rights.

 A win for suffrage in New York state, combined with the increasingly prominent role women took in the war effort in factories and at home, convinced Wilson and many others to fully support national women's suffrage.
 In a January 1918 speech before Congress, Wilson for the first time endorsed a national right to vote: "We have made partners of the women in this war....Shall we admit them only to a partnership of suffering and sacrifice and toil and not to a partnership of privilege and right?"
 Later in January, the House quickly passed a constitutional amendment providing for women's suffrage in a 274 to 136 vote, but the campaign for women's suffrage stalled in the Senate.
 While the vast majority of Republicans favored the amendment, Southern Democrats stood opposed.
 Wilson continually pressured senators to vote for the bill, and in June 1919 the Senate approved the amendment.
 The requisite number of states ratified the Nineteenth Amendment in August 1920.
-That same year, Wilson appointed Helen H. Gardener to a seat on the United States Civil Service Commission, the highest position a woman had ever held in the federal government.
+That same year, Wilson appointed Helen H. Gardener to a seat on the United States Civil Service Commission, the highest position a woman had ever held in the federal government up to that time.